Hercules vs. Moloch: Release

-Hercules vs. the Moloch was released in Italy on December 21, 1963.
+Hercules vs. Moloch was released in Italy on December 21, 1963.
 It was released in the United States by December 15, 1965.

 Reception

 From contemporary reviews, the Monthly Film Bulletin reviewed a 91 minute dubbed version.
-The film stated that the plot was "completely routine" and its ending was "over-extravagant", the "Herculean hero is at least credited with a distinct measure of intelligence" noting that "the question of sheer physical strength is reated ambigulously [...]
+The film stated that the plot was "completely routine" and its ending was "over-extravagant", the "Herculean hero is at least credited with a distinct measure of intelligence" noting that "the question of sheer physical strength is related ambigulously [...]
 There is no penny-pinching in the staging; hundreds of extras are used for the big battle scenes, which really do succeed in giving the effect of an army and not merely a platoon."